JaggerFoo/solid-waddle/README.md

 #### Screenshots

-The screenshots for the three versions of the Ballot contract are in the screenshots directories Ballot, Ballot2 and Ballot2b.
+The screenshots for the three versions of the Ballot contract are in the screenshots directories Ballot-original, Ballot2-update and Ballot2b-update.